andis-sprinkis/snippet/sh_python_pipenv.md

-# Managing a Python project's dependencies and virtualenv using pipenv
+# Managing dependencies and virtualenv of a Python project using pipenv

 Initializing `Pipfile` and `Pipfile.lock` OR installing all packages from the existing `Pipfile`: